 - Virtual machine files

-- Most virtual machine files, in particular, guest data that are not stored in the VMDK file, are encrypted.
+Most virtual machine files, in particular, guest data that are not stored in the VMDK file, are encrypted.
 This set of files includes but is not limited to the NVRAM, VSWP, and VMSN files.
-The key that vCenter Server retrieves from the KMS unlocks an encrypted bundle in the VMX file that contains internal keys and other secrets.
+The key from the key provider unlocks an encrypted bundle in the VMX file that contains internal keys and other secrets.
+The key retrieval works as follows, depending on the key provider:

 - Virtual disk files